 Credit cards are good to have for a lot of reasons.
-Whether you are nervous about applying for one or are eager to do so, you may still be wondering if it is the best thing for your financial wellbeing.
-In this section, we’ll go over some of the reasons you should go ahead and apply, and some of the reasons you should possibly wait a while longer before taking such a huge step.
+Whether you are nervous about applying for one or are eager to do so, you may still be wondering if it is the best thing for your financial well-being.
+In this section, we’ll go over some of the reasons you should go ahead and apply as well as reasons you should possibly wait a while longer before taking such a huge step.

 You should get a credit card if you are looking to establish or repair your credit.
-They are not the only way that you can get the job done but they are one of the best options.
-When you open a credit card, use it wisely, and pay your bills consistently, your score is going to go up.
+They are not the only way that you can get the job done, but they are one of the best options.
+When you open a credit card, use it wisely, and pay your bills consistently.
+If you do that, your score is going to go up.

 You should get a credit card if you want to make a large purchase and need some extra time to pay.
-As long as you are able to pay your statements, there is no reason not to go ahead and get a credit card to help you cover this purchase, especially if the card has a 0% APR promotional period.
+As long as you are able to pay your bill when it comes due, there is no reason not to go ahead and get a credit card to help you cover this purchase, especially if the card has a 0% APR promotional period.

-You should get a credit card if you want to have an extra safety net in case of an emergency.
+You should get a credit card if you want a safety net in case of an emergency.
 Even if you do have savings built up, this can provide you with an extra boost if you ever need one and can help improve your credit score.